 While making sure that it remains level, place the first bracket at the required height (refer to the bottom chalk line.)
 Find the joints between the bricks and mark the 6 locations where the bolts holding the brackets will be installed, making sure to respect minimum distance between the edge of the brick and the holes for the bolts.
 Repeat the same steps for the second bracket, and if needed, for the center support.
-Please note that for the center support, only two bolts are needed.
+If installing on a brick wall, 4 bolts are required to safely install the center bracket.
+On other types of walls, make sure that at least 2 bolts are secured to the center of a stud.
 See figure 19.